reagul/MongoDB-Spring-REST-Service---Template/README.md

-## MongoDB Spring REST Service - Example 1
+## MongoDB Spring REST Service - Template
-Author: Niclas Tegnér
+Author: Ravi Jagannathan

 This is an example of a REST service that loads and stores json data using Mongo DB.

 ### Preparations
-Mongo DB must be installed on your local machine.
-Please [download Mongo DB][1] and follow [the install instructions][2].
+Mongo DB  and TOMCAT must be installed on your local machine.
+MongoDB is assumed to run on Localhost.

 ### Feature highlights
 - Rest service with CRUD support.